ElnurHello/cryptocurrency-tracking/README.md

 The API's functionalities

-The service provide the following API methods:
+The service provides the following API methods:
   - adding a new entry
   - deleting an existing entry
   - updating an existing entry